Nightmare Cafe

-Nightmare Cafe is an American science-fiction television series which aired on NBC for an abridged first season from January to April 1992.
+Nightmare Cafe is an American science-fiction television series that aired on NBC for six episodes from January to April 1992.
 While the overall tone of the program was that of a mystical fantasy, it frequently incorporated elements of dark humor, horror, and even outright comedy.
-A total of six episodes were produced before low ratings led to its cancellation.
+The show was canceled during its first season due to low ratings.

 The series has subsequently been shown on the Sci Fi Channel as part of their Series Collection.
 The series began showing on NBC Universal's horror and suspense-themed cable channel, Chiller in March 2009.

 Overview

 Nightmare Cafe broadly concerns the inhabitants of the titular otherworldly café: mysterious proprietor Blackie, sarcastic but good-hearted cook Frank, and insecure yet gutsy waitress Fay.
 During the show's limited run, the origins of the café were never revealed, but it has the power to materialize in any location, and seems to be sentient on some level (in one episode, it refuses to allow Frank to enter until he apologizes to it).
 The café is usually situated by a waterfront; when it changes its location, its inhabitants realize that they are about to be given a mission.